thanarack/t-note/README.md

 2. Work in you repo
 3. Install node_module by `npm i`
 4. Start in dev mode by `npm run dev`
+5. Generic process will run on port `3000` visit the page with url `http://localhost:3000`

 ## 🔓 Authentication